5 Things You Should Know About Solid State Drives (SSD) Upgrade

 Here are five things you should know about solid-state drives.

 1. Speedy Performance Expectations

 If you are thinking about upgrading your current desktop or laptop with a solid-state drive here’s what you should expect to see from the first reboot.
 Startups will be a lot faster, especially with the improved startup coding in Windows.
 Programs and files will launch or load faster, and your search results will also turn up faster.
 For those with loud laptops, you might notice the drop in the sound department, as SSD do not contain moving parts.

 However, to be clear, having an SSD on your system will not allow you to render a video while playing a PC game.
 It will also not make a game’s graphics smoother or load webpages faster.
 It’s important that you manage your expectations well within reason.
 One good thing that you will probably notice on the long run is that, SSD also uses less electrical power than conventional hard drives do – this means longer battery life for laptops.

 2. OS & App Migration

 If you are getting the SSD with a brand new laptop, you can skip on to the next section.
 This section is for those who are doing an upgrade with the SSD.
 You’ll need to look into the migration of your current operating system as well as your applications.

-Some SSD manufacturers include disk cloning or migration software, a software that clones or migrates your entire operating system drive into your solid state drive.
-The box comes with the CD and a device that allows you to connect your SSD to your PC via USB for the migration process.
+Some SSD manufacturers include disk cloning or migration software, a software that clones or migrates your entire operating system drive into your solid-state drive.
+The box comes with a CD and a device that allows you to connect your SSD to your PC via USB for the migration process.
 Once you’re done, you can then install the SSD into your system and it’ll be ready to go.

 However, migration is not recommended.
 Transferring all the contents without installing programs properly may lead to problems.
 The best way about it is to reinstall your operating system and reinstall all your necessary programs after that.